I like variety—so I love travelling, exploring and writing fiction and non-fiction on a daily basis.

 Italian idioms, like any locally-based sayings, can be confusing and are often not meant to be taken literally, and as such, their meaning can be less than obvious.

 The Problem With Idioms

-So it is in Italy, idioms may cause confusion to the non-native speakers, because even if you have successfully learned Italian to the degree were you feel confident in in general conversation, because you did not grow up in Italy, you may have missed these common phrases that the locals use.
+So it is in Italy, idioms may cause confusion to the non-native speakers.
+Because even if you have successfully learned Italian to the degree where you feel confident in in general conversation, since you did not grow up in Italy, you may have missed these common phrases that the locals use.

-Here are few well-known Italian idioms that you may come across in your interactions in Italy, hopefully this will help you recognise what they mean, and maybe you can throw couple into the conversation yourself.
+Here are few well-known Italian idioms that you may come across in your interactions in Italy.
+Hopefully this will help you recognise what they mean, and maybe you can throw a couple into the conversation yourself.

 Food, Food and More Food

 This is an expression that is used when something happens at exactly the right moment.
 It is believed to come from when poor Italian workers would come in from the fields just at the moment when food was being served, which might’ve consisted of a simple dinner of beans.